edgedb/edgedb/docs/clients/js/generation.rst

 To get started with generators, first initialize an :ref:`Gel project
 <ref_guide_using_projects>` in the root of your application.
 Generators will
 look for an |gel.toml| file to determine the root of your application.
-See the :ref:`Overview <edgedb-js-installation>` page for details on installing.
+See the :ref:`Overview <gel-js-installation>` page for details on installing.

 .. note::